qperfect-io/mimiqcircuits-python/docs/basics.rst

 start a remote job on the MIMIQ Remote Services.
 When a job is completed, results can be retrieved by the `get_results` function.
-Upon execution, you can specify the algorithm used in the simulation, the number of samples to be performed or the bit states for which the amplitudes should be computed.
+Upon execution, you can specify the algorithm used in the simulation, the number of samples to be performed or the bit strings for which the amplitudes should be computed.

 A simulation performs the computation